waterbearlang/waterbear/README.md

 * Clicking into an input after the first input puts cursor in first input
 * Visual cues when snapping are overly subtle
 * Snap regions too small
-* Random movement when rearranging blocks in the script workspace (check order of setting position vs. adding/removing from canvas)
 * On drop, remove "active_drop" class